-Funding: Following the training, TSLAC and Library Technology Academy will provide funding support up to $11,000 to participating libraries to buy supplies necessary to launch a library technology project location at their facility and for travel and lodging to in-person training.
+Funding: Following the training, TSLAC and Library Technology Academy will provide funding support up to $10,000 to participating libraries to buy supplies necessary to launch a library technology project location at their facility.

-Application Process: We will begin accepting applications on Wednesday, Sept.
-26, 2018.
-The application will close on Wednesday, Oct.
-31, 2018.
-The application is entirely online and can be accessed after logging into the TSLAC Grants Management System.
-Successful applicants will be notified in early November 2018.
-Training will take place in late 2018 and early 2019.
+Application Process: We will begin accepting applications on Monday, August 31, 2020.
+The application can be accessed after logging into the TSLAC Grants Management System.
+Successful applicants will be notified in early October 2020.

-Contact Information: If you have questions about Library Technology Academy or need assistance with the application process, please contact Cindy Fisher at email@example.com or 800-252-9386 (toll-free for Texas).
+Contact Information: If you have questions about Library Technology Academy or need assistance with the application process, please contact Cindy Fisher at email@example.com.
 This project is made possible by a grant from the Institute of Museum and Library Services to TSLAC under the provisions of the Library Services and Technology Act.